kantega/reststop/README.md

 ## Automatic recompile and hot-deploy

 While writing code it is very convenient to have automatic recompile and hot-deploy.
-To experience this while developing, go to the webapp module of your project and run:
+To experience this while developing, do the following:

-        mvn clean install -f ../pom.xml
+        mvn clean install
-        mvn jetty:run.
+        mvn -f webapp/pom.xml jetty:run.

 ### Add debugging

 For a fully debugging enabled environment do the following:

-        mvn clean install -f ../pom.xml
+        mvn clean install
-        mvnDebug jetty:run.
+        mvnDebug -f webapp/pom.xm jetty:run.

-The attach your IDE debugger.
-Using this combination of automatic recompile, hot-deploy and debugging enables you friction-free web development with the feedback loop of a dynamic language.
+Then attach your debugger.
+Using this combination of automatic recompile, hot-deploy and debugging enables a friction-free web development with the feedback loop of a dynamic language.

 ## Maven Goals